| Thoughts and Encouragements for Wounded Helpers Joined to a Healing God |

 question is: Is it true?
 Do we, men, no longer provide protection

-– on modernism, postmodernism and the illusion of total
+anymore?
+Modernism and the Friends of Job– on modernism, postmodernism and the illusion of total human power –

 lives, or when we see how much better God has designed life to be, we can feel